 Re-posted with permission from Campus Safety Magazine and edited.

-This is the second part on a primer of proximity, smart card, smart phone credentials, readers and long-range solutions for campus access control.
+This is the second part on a primer of proximity, smart card, smart phone credentials, readers and long-range solutions for campus access control and ID badging systems.

 13.56 MHz Smart Cards & Readers